 At puberty a boy’s mind naturally focuses on his penis and its responsiveness.
 Some young men can become erect many times through the day.
 Boys enjoy the visual stimulus of nude pin-ups from adolescence onwards.
-Girls are not aroused by male nudity.
-Men are expected to keep their genitals out of view to avoid offending women.
+Girls are not aroused by male nudity in the same way.
+Men are expected to cover their genitals to avoid offending women.
 Boys do not spend time imagining the social context of having a family as girls tend to.

 When he is aroused, a boy’s penis becomes erect and hyper-sensitive so it is very pleasurable to touch.
 Initially some boys stimulate (or masturbate) themselves because they enjoy the feelings of orgasm when they ejaculate.
 Later a man has a strong urge to have intercourse with an attractive person.

 Even as virgins, boys are aroused by the prospect of sexual activity with a lover.
 They may masturbate by imagining engaging in intercourse.
 They imagine the sexual attributes, genitals and behaviour of a partner.
 They do this through buying pornographic magazines or watching porn movies.
 Some boys enjoy comparing notes on the sexual attributes of the opposite sex and their chances of manoeuvring a girl into a sexual situation.
 This is a chase situation where the man is the predator and the woman is the target.